 Carry forward amounts are also included on your NOA from the CRA.
 This includes your carried over capital losses, your unused tuition and education credits, as well as your Home Buyers’ Plan (HBP) balance and repayment information.
 Overall, this will be helpful information to know for next year’s return.

-Beginning in 2020, you can enter your NETFILE Access Code (NAC) when you file your federal return online.
-This is an 8-character code that’s used as an added security measure to verify your identity.
+One cool feature that was introduced in 2020 was the NETFILE Access Code (NAC).
+This is an 8-character code that’s used as an added security measure to verify your identity when you file your federal return online.
 It can be found on the right side of your NOA from the previous tax year.

 You don’t need your NAC to file Québec returns.
-The NAC also doesn’t apply to you if you’re filing your tax return for the first time.
+The NAC doesn’t apply to you if you’re filing your first tax return, and it doesn’t apply in Québec.

 Where should I keep my NOA?

 Wherever you have your paperwork for safekeeping – whether that’s a tax envelope, folder or drawer, or even a whole closet – your previous year’s NOA should be filed there, because you might need it for something other than your taxes.
 If you’re applying for a mortgage or loan, your financial institution will probably ask for a copy of your NOA to prove income.
 Some social programs might also request a copy of your NOA to check your annual income for the previous year.